Minimotif Miner: Description

 Functions can be binding motifs that bind another macromolecule or small compound, that induce a covalent modification of minimotif, or are involved in the protein trafficking of the protein containing the minimotif.
 The basic premise of Minimotif Miner is that is a short peptide sequence is known to have a function in one protein, may have a similar function in another query protein.
-The current release of the MnM 3.0 database has ~300,000 minimotifs and can be searched at the website.
+The current release of the MnM 3.0 database has ~300,000 minimotifs.